gjbex/Fortran-MOOC/docs/blas_lapack.md

 Although the problems solved by the BLAS library seem fairly simple, the algorithms that implement them are the result of decades of research and painstaking optimizations.
-Good implementations will use vector instructions that get every drop of efficiency out of advance CPU design.
+Good implementations will use vector instructions that get every drop of efficiency out of advanced CPU design.
 They have also been written to take advantage of multiple cores, so your code automatically executes in parallel, typically using OpenMP under the hood.

-LAPACK is implement on top of BLAS, and hence will benefit from the optimization and parallelization of that library as well.
+LAPACK is implemented on top of BLAS, and hence will benefit from the optimization and parallelization of that library as well.